RedTrioVirus/HitboxClass/README.md

 Shows the hitbox used in bright red.

 ### UseClient : Player?
 Activates client-side mode.
-The hitbox will automatically be made on the client, and its results will be sent back to the server and fired through the HitSomeone signal.
+The hitbox will automatically be made on the client provided, and its results will be sent back to the server and fired through the HitSomeone signal.

 ### TickVal : number?
 A custom ID for the hitbox if wanted.
 Defaults to the current server time using workspace:GetServerTimeNow().

 ### VelocityPrediction : boolean?
 Turns velocity prediction on or off from the beginning.
 It's on by default.

+# Dot Product Requirement

+### DotProduct : number
+Determines the threshold at which a person will be counted.
+For instance, 0 means they have to be at least 180 degrees from the vector used for the dot product.

+### PartForVector : BasePart
+The part the vector will be based off of.

+### VectorType : ("LookVector" | "UpVector" | "RightVector")?
+Which vector will be used from the part provided.

+### Negative : boolean?
+If the vector will be flipped.
+For instance, a RightVector being turned to the left.